leonie-falke/curseor-ai/README.md

 If you are a member of an extraterrestrial or distantly human related species discovering this in the far future, I would advise the immediate destruction of the digital medium containing these files.

 Thank you for using Curseor-AI.
 It's not the AI you deserve and it's definitely not the AI you need.
 But it's the AI you're gonna get.

-## Features

-* `myExtension.enable`: Enable/disable this extension.
-* `myExtension.thing`: Set to `blah` to do something.

-## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.

-## Release Notes

-Users appreciate release notes as you update your extension.

-### 1.0.0

-Initial release of ...

-### 1.0.1

-Fixed issue #.

-### 1.1.0

-Added features X, Y, and Z.